codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 * *Initializing Process*
 * *Cloning main repository*

 These are Codefresh built-in steps and will appear for most builds (you can also create a pipeline that doesn't clone a git repository by default).
 The rest of the step names depend on your `codefresh.yml` (or the default step names provided by Codefresh).
+The different columns take the names from the defined [pipeline stages]({{site.baseurl}}/docs/codefresh-yaml/stages/).

 ### Viewing logs from pipeline steps